diversen/pebble-framework-docs/README.md

     mkdocs build

-## Publish docs

-    cp -rf site/* ../pebble-framework/docs/

 ## Build single README.md

-Build all documentation as a single [README-docs.md](README-docs.md) file
+Build all documentation as a single [README-docs.md](README-docs.md) file.
+This is not using mkdocs

     ./bin/generate-docs-single-file.php

 ## Commit to docs/

-copy to pebble-framework/docs and commit
+Shorthand command:

+This will update markdown files, insert php code in .md files, build mkdocs, copy to pebble-framework/docs, and commit with the message 'docs'

     ./bin/commit.sh